corrode/corrode.github.io/content/blog/dyn-compatibility/index.md

 It is a concept that is common in many programming languages that support dynamic dispatch, such as C++, C#, or D.
 When you call a method on a trait object, Rust uses the vtable to look up the correct function to call based on the actual type of the data.

-But in order to create a vtable, the compiler needs to know:
+But to create a vtable, the compiler needs to know:
 - The size of the type (to allocate memory)
 - The exact method signatures (to create function pointers)